lacrypta/nomad-old/validator.md

 )
 ```

-(where additional filters are optional) and the return value would look like:
+(where additional filters are optional), and the return value would look like:

 ```text
 (